 In light of this, a concept of scheduled scarcity has been growing in popularity.
 It comes to us in the form of intermittent fasting.

 Intermittent fasting is a practice used to counteract the lifestyle changes humans haven’t had time to adapt to in the modern era.
-It’s used to support weight loss, improve cognitive performance, and slow the onset of age-related debility.
+It’s used to support weight loss, improve cognitive performance, slow the onset of age-related debility and improve digestive issues.
 Read on to learn how you can introduce intermittent fasting into your routine.

 What Is Intermittent Fasting?